The Airline Is Offering Vouchers As Flight Compensation. What Should I do?

 There has to be a signed agreement between the passenger and the airline expressing the will to be paid in travel voucher rather than money

 Should the airline forget to present you with the alternative and offer only a travel voucher, insist on being compensated with money instead.

 The amount of the compensation depends on the length of your flight:

 - 400€ for flights between 1500 and 3500km

 - 600€ for flights more than 3500km

 There are actually several particular cases for which the amount of your compensation will be different than above, especially in the case of flight cancellations and intra-community flights.
-For more details, refer to this page.
+For more details, refer to this page on flight compensation amounts.